 - More than 15 road miles from another subsection (d) hospital and

-- Has less than 3,800 total discharges during the FY.
+- It has less than 3,800 total discharges during the FY.

 - Hospitals must attest to this payment by September 1 each year.